 In August 2016, the FASB issued ASU 2016-15, Classification of Certain Cash Receipts and Cash Payments (a consensus of the Emerging Issues Task Force).
 This update provides specific guidance on the eight cash flow classification and presentation issues on the statements of cash flow.
-ASU 2016-15 was adopted by the Company beginning on January 1, 2018.
-The adoption of this ASU did not have a material impact on the Company's financial statements.
+ASU 2016-15 will be effective for the Company in the fiscal year beginning January 1, 2019.
+The Company is currently evaluating the impact of adopting this ASU on the Company's financial statements.